 - John Cena arranged for a double Heel Face Return in August 2010.
 Chris Jericho and Edge, who had been unrepentant Heels up until then (Edge had had an earlier Heel Face Return when he'd won the Royal Rumble in January, but he'd subsequently turned heel again after failing to win the World Heavyweight Championship and attacking Randy Orton.) were persuaded by Cena to join him in a coalition consisting mostly of faces (Bret Hart, Great Khali, John Morrison, and R-Truth rounding out the group) after they were all individually attacked by The Nexus.
 Edge quit the group out of parnoia, while Jericho's egotism and desire to be the leader of Cena's army led to a match between the two that he lost and left due to the match stipulation.
 However, they eventually decided to fight beside Cena at SummerSlam after all.
 However, both promptly turned heel again at the actual event (granted, it was largely due to a misunderstanding on Cena's part); Jericho remained a heel for what remained of his WWE career, while Edge turned face for a third time that year after a confrontation with the RAW General Manager shortly afterward - leading to his final run prior to his untimely retirement.

-- Then when Chris returned in 2012, he managed this and turn heel in the span of ten minutes.
-And he did it by saying nothing instead of a return promo and basically trolling to the crowd while shouting out things like "Yeah, baby!" for those ten minutes.
-When he finally spoke on the February 6, 2012 episode of RAW, he outright admitted that he trolled the entire audience and called them all Jericho wannabes.
+- Then when Chris returned in 2012, he managed to do this and then turn back heel in the span of ten minutes.
+And he did it by saying nothing instead of a return promo and basically trolling to the crowd while shouting out things like "Yeah, baby!" for those ten minutes, for the sole purpose of turning the crowd against him.
+When he finally spoke on the February 6, 2012 episode of RAW, fully completing a heel turn, he outright admitted that he trolled the entire audience and called them all Jericho wannabes.

 - It doesn't always take an especially long absence, either.
 R-Truth, who was in a tag team with The Miz, fell victim to Miz's Chronic Backstabbing Disorder.
 Miz gave him a sneak Skull Crushing Finale, which almost did (in Kayfabe) crush his skull.
 Truth was out with a concussion for an even four weeks.
 (Because the Miz remained a heel, it was R-Truth who was likely turning.)
 At his next appearance a month later, his wrath had turned on the Miz.
 And "Little Jimmy" - his apparent Arch-Enemy during his heel run - was now his imaginary friend and spiritual advisor.

-- Jeff Hardy from TNA is an example of how a wrestler returns as a face and still gets heat for their past actions.
-Not only did he aligned himself with Immortal, but also fell terribly short on his performance at Victory Road 2011.
+- Jeff Hardy in 2011-12 is an example of how a wrestler returns as a face and still gets heat for their past actions.
+Not only did he align himself with Immortal, but also fell terribly short on his performance at Victory Road 2011.
 So a few months later, Jeff returns and becomes The Atoner, apologizing to the fans and the locker room for his unprofessional behavior, yet the locker room wasn't receptive to this matter until a few months later.
-As of Bound For Glory 2012, Jeff wins the TNA World Heavyweight Championship, thus completed his road to redemption.
+At Bound For Glory 2012, Jeff won the TNA World Heavyweight Championship, thus completing his road to redemption.

 - CM Punk did it without changing his characterization at all.
 He just came back and people cheered him — though returning at a PPV in Chicago and ditching Paul Heyman probably helped.